 Even after the product release stage of the life cycle is reached, there’s still a necessity in testing, which is performed during the operation and maintenance phase.
 Users can work in absolutely different environments.
 Thus, it’s always possible that some new defects, that was not detected earlier will be identified during the user’s’ product management.
 Moreover, users may use the application in some unforeseen way.
 It can cause some unexpected defects and a QA to review for such cases may require.

-Also, read the article Why Software Testing Plays a Key Role in a High-Quality Software Product Development where we considered how the work of an experienced QA team affects the quality of the final product.
+Read Also Why Software Testing Plays a Key Role in a High-Quality Software Product Development

 Conclusions